-Both transmitter and receiver are assigned to a matching preset channel.
+Both transmitter and receiver are assigned with a matching preset channel (channel 01 - 62).

-NOTE: Pitch & catch and multi-receiver configurations MUST be set to assigned channel scheme.
+NOTE: Pitch and catch MUST be set to the assigned channel scheme.

 - 1. Rotate the power switch key to the OFF (0) position. - 2.
 With the STOP button elevated, press and hold PB1 and PB2 at the same time. - 3.
-Rotate the power switch key to the ON (1) position.

-4. Release PB1 and PB2 at the same time (entered Channel Setting mode).
+Rotate the power switch key to the ON (I) position. - 4.
+Release PB1 and PB2 at the same time.
+The system will enter Channel Setting mode.
 The Status LED displays current channel setting with red and green blinks.
 A green blink represents the tens (+10) and a red blink represents the units (+1).
-For example, 1 green blink followed by 5 red blinks is channel 15.

-If the transmitter has been configured for the "unassigned channel" the Status LED will show solid orange.

-- 5. Change transmitter channel by pressing PB1 to increment the units (+1) and PB2 to increment the tens (+10).
-For example, press PB2 two times and then PB1 four times for channel 24 (Status LED blinks 2 greens and 4 reds). - 6.
+For example, 1 green blink followed by 5 red blinks is - channel 15.
+Channel unassigned is represented by solid orange on the Status LED. - 5.
+Change transmitter channel by pressing PB1 to increment the units (+1) and PB2 to increment the tens (+10).
+For example, press PB2 two times and then PB1 four times for channel 24 (Status LED blinks 2 greens and 4 reds).
+Make sure the newly selected channel appears on the Status LED before proceeding to the next step. - 6.
 Transfer the newly selected channel to the receiver by rotating and holding the power switch key at the START position until the Status LED turns to solid green (transfer complete).
-Turn off the transmitter power if solid green is not shown on the Status LED after more than 10 seconds (transfer incomplete).
-The transmitter will then revert to its previous channel setting.
-Make sure the receiver power is turned on and the receiver is within operating distance during the entire process.
+Turn off the transmitter power if solid green is not shown on the Status LED after more than 10 seconds (transfer incomplete); the transmitter will revert back to its previous channel setting.
+Make sure the receiver power is turned on and the receiver is within the operating distance during the entire process.
 Skip step 6 if changing receiver channel is not required.